microsoft/tsiclient/docs/UX.md

     ];
 ```

+***Note**: a hosted Group Context Menu Actions sample is provided at: [https://tsiclientsample.azurewebsites.net/withplatform/exploreevents.html](https://tsiclientsample.azurewebsites.net/withplatform/exploreevents.html)*

 ### Search Span Object

-Search span objects define the range and bucket size of the time series of a data group.
-Search span objects are useful for showing sparse data in a line chart, like [this example]('https://tsiclientsample.azurewebsites.net/withplatform/basicCharts.html')They have the following shape...
+**Search Span Objects** define the range and bucket size of the time series of a data group.
+Search span objects are useful for showing sparse data in a [line chart](#line-chart):

 ```JavaScript
 var searchSpanObject = {